antrea-io/antrea/docs/design/ovs-pipeline.md

 ### SpoofGuard

-This table is crafted to drop IP [spoofing](https://en.wikipedia.org/wiki/Spoofing_attack) from local Pods.
+This table is crafted to prevent IP [spoofing](https://en.wikipedia.org/wiki/Spoofing_attack) from local Pods.
 It addresses specific cases:

-1. Allowing packets from the local Antrea gateway, where checks are not currently performed.
+1. Allowing all packets from the local Antrea gateway.
+We do not perform checks for this interface as we need to accept external traffic with a source IP address that does not match the gateway IP.
 2. Ensuring that the source IP and MAC addresses are correct, i.e., matching the values configured on the interface when Antrea sets up networking for a Pod.